TheEpicButterStudios/Foundation/README.md

 Foundation is not a usable plugin by itself.
 We are creating Foundation-dependent plugins which can add core functionality to your server, like commands for server administration, survival-and creative servers, economy and such.

 #### Contributing
-I you'd like to contribute to the project, please read the `CONTRUBUTING.md` file included in the repository.
+If you'd like to contribute to the project, please read the `CONTRUBUTING.md` file included in the repository.
 All your contributed code will be automatically licensed under the MIT license.
 If you are fixing an issue, you can just create a pull request.

 #### I found an issue!